pimentellab/rosace/README.md

 ```sh
 docker pull cbmacdo/rosace-docker
 ```
-More detailed instructions on docker image is provided in [repo](https://github.com/odcambc/rosace-docker).
+More detailed instructions on docker image is provided in this [repo](https://github.com/odcambc/rosace-docker).

 See the full [Installation Instructions](vignettes/installation_instructions.Rmd) for further details and alternative installation options.